micromind-toolkit/micromind/recipes/object_detection/README.md

-## Image classification
+## Object Detection using YOLO

-**Disclaimer**: we will shortly releease HuggingFace checkpoints for ImageNet, CIFAR-100, and CIFAR-10 for both PhiNet and XiNet.
+**Disclaimer**: we will shortly releease HuggingFace checkpoints for COCO and VOC for both PhiNet and XiNet.

-This image classification recipe uses the PyTorch image models library (`timm`) to augment the data.
-It supports most data augmentation strategies, and datasets of the original implementation.
-However, it is implemented using `micromind` and thus, it exploits all the exportability and functionalities of the library.
+In an attempt to showcase the simplicity of the YOLO object detection pipeline, we propose our implementation free of the many abstraction layers of current state-of-the-art implementations.
+In fact, our implementation targets having not more than two abstraction layers, so that changes and improvements are transparent and reproducibile.

+This recipe uses some components from state-of-the-art object detection pipelines (via ultralytics), and supports distributed training.

 To reproduce our results, you can follow these steps: